This article is more than 4 years old

 Julie Hulme reveals largely untold stories of the dramatic effect on the lives of students arising from the pandemic.

-Julie Hulme is a Reader in Psychology at Keele University
+Julie Hulme is a Professor of Psychology Education at Nottingham Trent University

 Throughout the pandemic, the media has been criticised for sensationalising the virus – particularly through its emphasis on the high mortality rate amongst older people and those with underlying health conditions.